 • Act as a key local forum to raise awareness of CCG activity, service development and commissioning plans.

 The Forum ensures that the voice of patients, public and carers, including seldom heard groups, is embedded in the business of Newcastle Gateshead CCG and the key organisations that support people and their families.

-The forum meets every two months and in 2017 will meet on 2 October and 4 December.
-Spaces are limited, so please reserve your space by emailing firstname.lastname@example.org or call 0191 217 2807
+The forum meets every two months and will meet again on 4 December – Details of 4 December Forum.
+Please reserve your space by emailing email@example.com or call 0191 217 2807.